 Generate IMT deployment scenario

-[TBD]

-Locate user spacecraft and point space station antennas
+This was described in sections A.3.1.2.2.1 through A.3.1.2.2.3.Locate user spacecraft and point space station antennas

 At each snapshot, the SRS space station antenna is pointed in a random direction within its service area, representing pointing towards a potential user satellite.
 The random pointing directions are generated according to a normal distribution in antenna azimuth and a Poisson distribution in elevation.
 The antenna elevation profile is bounded by 10° from Nadir.
 This is representative of the relative frequencies of user satellites positions with respect to a DRS satellite.